The Freedom of What Goes to Waste

-An Advance Sale Discount price of $10 (+ shipping) is available HERE prior to press time.
-This price is not available anywhere else or by check.
-The check price is $14/book (which includes shipping + applicable sales tax) and should be sent to: Main Street Rag, PO BOX 690100, Charlotte, NC 28227-7001.
+The Advance Sale Discount price for this title has expired.
+For those who prefer to pay by check, the price is $19/book (which includes shipping + applicable sales tax) and should be sent to: Main Street Rag, PO BOX 690100, Charlotte, NC 28227-7001.

 PLEASE NOTE: Ordering in advance of the release date entitles the buyer to a discount.
 It does not mean the book will ship before the date posted above and the price only applies to copies ordered through the Main Street Rag Online Bookstore.

 About The Author

 In a variety of poetic forms, Kyle Norwood expresses his awe and affection for the minutiae of our ephemeral lives.
 After earning his Ph.D. at UCLA, he taught at UCLA and at North Hollywood High School.
 In 2014, he was the winner of the Morton Marr Poetry Prize from Southwest Review for the poem “Landscape with Fountain and Language.”
 He lives in Los Angeles with his wife and son.